Menu

 Social Isolation and Loneliness Greater Threat to Public Health Than Obesity

-Research reveals loneliness and social isolation may represent greater public health hazard than obesity, and their impact has been growing and will continue to grow.
+Research reveals loneliness and social isolation represent greater public health hazard than obesity and the impact will continue to grow.

 Control Your Emotions by Talking to Yourself in the 3rd Person